NyasimiPhilip/2-arbitrary-precision-integer-calculator/README.md

 ./test_main
 ```

+Note:
+1. All commands should be run from the project root directory unless otherwise specified
-Note: Make sure you've built the calculator library first using either the build script or manual compilation steps before attempting to build and run the tests.
+2. Make sure you've built the calculator library first before attempting to build tests
+3. The CMake method will automatically handle library dependencies
+4. For manual compilation, you need to build the library before building tests

 ## Interactive Commands